imdevan/jstorrent/README.md

 the administrators of your private tracker and give them the following
 information:

-- JSTorrent reports itself to the tracker a "User-Agent" string the same as the underlying browser (e.g. something like "Mozilla/5.0 (X11; CrOS x86_64 4731.101.0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/31.0.1650.67 Safari/537.36"). (current limitations disallow changing this)
+- JSTorrent reports itself to the tracker a "User-Agent" string the same as the underlying browser (e.g. something like "Mozilla/5.0 (X11; CrOS x86_64 4731.101.0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/31.0.1650.67 Safari/537.36"). (current limitations disallow changing this - see https://code.google.com/p/chromium/issues/detail?id=335934)
 - It adds an "X-User-Agent" string of the form: (JSTorrent/{version}) (current x-user-agent string version: "JSTorrent/2120")
 - Its peer id begins with "-JS{version}-", currently peer id begins with "-JS2120-"

+Otherwise, you may try enabling "spoofing" in the options.
+Use at your own risk.

 Todo
 =======